 Playing guitar is a centuries-old craft.
 And throughout history musicians have experimented with different ways of tuning their instruments.

 How about an open D tuning, which is frequently used in metal.
 Or an Eb tuning, popular in grunge and rock.
 Those are cool but not relevant for the lesson at hand.
 So, let’s start at the beginning.
-Tuning your guitar in E. You can use an analog or digital tuner, or a tuning app like KARANG.
+Tuning your guitar in E. Check out our blog post with tips & tricks for tuning your guitar.
+You can use an analog or digital tuner, or a tuning app like KARANG.

 Step 2 – Study the Em chord diagram